John Hart Hunter: Teacher and land speculator

-In 1851, Hunter moved west to Missouri with his son James, age 19, in hopes of improving the financial situation of his growing family.
+In 1857, Hunter moved west to Missouri with his son James, age 19, in hopes of improving the financial situation of his growing family.
 They had hoped to profit from land that Hunter had bought several years earlier.
 Hunter put the land to work for industrial purposes rather than simple farming.
-He later traded the land in Missouri for deeds to land in Texas.
-John Hart Hunter died of Congestion of the Lungs on February 12, 1872, at City Hospital in Galveston, Texas.
-He was buried the next day, February 13, 1872, likely in Galveston's Old Potter's field which is now known today as Oleander Cemetery in the Broadway Cemetery Historic District.
+While in Missouri, he engaged in teaching and real estate.